 The biggest challenge is to keep things simple.
 It’s hard and it demands deep knowledge of what you are doing.

 How would you describe working with a startup like Stackmasters?
-And what about life within a startup accelerator like Starttech?
+And what about life within a Venture Builder like Starttech?

 To be honest, I didn’t know a lot about startups before joining Stackmasters.
 And to be more honest, I didn’t think much of startups.
 Not because of my personal experience, but from the things I used to hear.
 Now, having 2 years of work experience in a startup, I have to say that there is no better choice for an engineer to work for one.
 At Starttech I found what I was looking for, from a working environment.
 A seed needs fertile soil to grow, and I really believe that having your roots at Starttech can be more than beneficial.